ShareX/sharex.github.io/docs/amazon-s3.md

 * Type the username you want
 * In the access type section, click the checkbox for `Programmatic access`
 * Click `Next: Permissions`
-* Click the checkbox of your recently created group which should be named `ShareX` if you used that example name
+* Select the checkbox for your recently created group, which should be named `ShareX` if you used that example name
 * Press `Next: Tags`
 * Press `Next: Review`
 * Press `Create user`

 **Important:** On this page, either make a record of `Access key ID` and `Secret access key` somewhere or press `Download .csv` to save them as a file.
 We need these later in ShareX.

 * Press `Close`

 ### [Optional] Secure your account

-You don't need to do these, but it is suggested to keep your account secure.
+These steps are optional but recommended to help keep your account secure.

 * Open [Identity and Access Management page (Dashboard)](https://console.aws.amazon.com/iam/home)
 * Make sure all security status items are green on this page